 Dr. Jason Fung: More and more physicians are starting to recognize the crucial importance of diet in the treatment of chronic metabolic diseases.
 Recently, I asked Stanford University’s Dr. Manny Lam about his experience using intensive dietary management for the treatment of metabolic disease.
 Reading his story reminds me powerfully of my own journey toward realization that diet is the cornerstone of good health.

 Dr. Lam studied computer science at Brown University before receiving his medical degree and masters in medical sciences from Brown’s Alpert Medical School.
-He trained at Stanford for internal medicine then worked as a hospitalist phsyician as well as teaching at Stanford.
+He trained at Stanford for internal medicine then worked as a hospitalist physician as well as teaching at Stanford.
 Patients present with conditions, such as heart attacks, strokes, kidney problems, liver problems, blood clots, lung infections, cancer, and bleeding. and he noticed that almost every one of my patients had high blood pressure, high triglycerides, high blood sugars, and obesity.
 He thought, “Man, I wish I saw you years ago…”

 At that time, I was a resident in internal medicine.
 My mentors taught me that saturated fat was bad; obesity is as simple as calories in and calories out.
 It was as obvious to me as the sky was blue and the sun shines.
 We learned about medicines, not nutrition, so I believed that medicines were much stronger than lifestyle changes.
 Why would we challenge some of the oldest givens in medicine, or even our mentors?
 Little did I know, nutrition was more dogma and culture than fact or science.
 Little did I know, nutrition was foundational to all medicine.